 The law, which has drawn nation-wide attention, prevents instruction on gender identity and sexual orientation in kindergarten through third grade and requires that such instruction be "age-appropriate ... in accordance with state academic standards" in older grades.
-Republican lawmakers titled the measure the "Parental Rights in Education" bill.
-Opponents labeled it the "Don't Say Gay' bill.
-Opponents also have challenged the constitutionality of the measure in a federal lawsuit filed in "Tallahassee against the State Board of Education, the Florida Department of Education, Education Commissioner Manny Diaz une Fiorida Department of Education, Education Commissioner Manny Diaz Jr. and several school boards.
+Republican lawmakers titled the measure the "Parental Rights in Educa-tion" bill.
+Omogenets labeled if the measure the "Parental Rights in Educa-tion" bill.
+Opponents labeled it the "Don't Say Gay" bill.
+Opponents also have challenged the constitutionality of the measure in a federal lawsuit filed in Tallahassee against the State Board of Education, the Florida Department of Education, Education, Comprisioner, Manny Diay. une Fiorida Department of Education, Education Commissioner Manny Diaz Jr. and several school boards.
 That case is pending.